webbertakken/map-editor-2d/README.md

 # Webber's Map Editor 2D

-⚠️ Pre-alpha, works but doesn't do much yet. ⚠️

-## How it works

 - Load or create a new map
 - Select your sprites' folder (recursively).
 - Drag your sprites to the canvas to create instances.